DTH-sensire/maximadatastars/README.md

 * Make the webapp conversational.
 The user should have to comment on the activitity.
 There should also be a possibility to say that you have done the activity, let the app know how you experienced the activity and ask for another.
 * Dynamic questions based on the age of parent or sibling.
 A sibling can get the same question but easier to understand.
 * Test the answers.
 Is the answer an activity fit for the patient and does the family enjoy them!
+* Add upload capabilities to the app and use Vertex AI to make a photo collage